 3.16 The Firm remains responsible for its System of Quality Management, including professional judgements made in establishing and maintaining the System of Quality Management.
-The Firm shall not allow compliance with Network requirements or use of Network services to contravene the requirements of this Standard.
+Compliance with Network requirements or use of Network services to does not necessarily result in compliance with this Standard.